ziapeltagames/six-winters/docs/RULES.md

 # Actions

 Spending action dice to take actions makes up the core of *Six Winters*.
 Most character abilities are used during this phase, by manipulating action dice, assets, or resource pool dice.
+Players may only take actions at the location where their character is currently at.

-* Movement
+* Move
 * Create Asset
 * Trade
 * Overcome
 * Location Action

+`If playing solo, may take actions at either character location.`

-## Movement
+## Move

 Every location card lists action dice costs for traveling to each region in the game.
 To move to a different location, spend a number of action dice equal to the amount indicated for the destination location's region.
 The value of the action dice don't matter.